drasi-project/docs/docs/content/concepts/overview/_index.md

 Drasi’s Source input schema is modeled on Debezium (https://debezium.io), an open-source Change Data Capture platform that has adapters for many common data sources.
 By embracing the open data standard defined by Debezium, Drasi will more easily integrate with the many existing Debezium sources.

-More detail about Sources is available in the [Sources](/solution-developer/components/sources) section of the [Solution Developer Guide](/solution-developer).
+More detail about Sources is available on the [Sources](/concepts/sources/) overview page.

 ### Continuous Queries